decentralized-identity/didcomm-book/docs/routing.md

 Mediators primarily exist to bridge the gap between cloud agents and edge agents.
 A mediator has a persistent, fixed endpoint that can be accessed by edge agents and cloud agents alike.
 Edge agents who are granted mediation can report the mediator's information to other agents.
 These other agents can then send messages to the mediator's fixed endpoint, and the mediator will either pass them along to the mediated client or hold on to them until the client picks them up.

 ### Sidebar: Mediator vs. Relay
-This concept of mediation has existed for [as long as DIDComm has?].
+This concept of mediation has existed for as long as DIDComm has.
 Historically, agents that relayed messages have been referred to as mediators.
 However, the term "mediator" implies a level of authority in a given interaction, and these agents have no inherent authority.
 The term "relay" has relatively recently been proposed as a replacement, more accurately capturing the unopinionated, unauthoritative nature of these agents.
 In a future version of the DIDComm standard, "relay" will likely replace "mediator" as the official term.
 However, "mediator" has been used here to avoid confusion with the current specification.

 ## How Does Mediation Work?